Laser Hair Removal

 Does laser hair removal work on all skin types?

 Laser hair removal works best on light-skinned people with dark hairs.
 But even people with dark or tanned skin can have effective laser hair removal treatments.
 However, people with blonde, grey, or white hairs that lack melanin can be very hard to treat.
-These hairs may need to be removed with an alternate method.
+These hairs may need to be reduced with an alternate method.

 What is a laser hair removal treatment like?

 The laser is pulsed over the area to be treated.
 Each pulse treats an area about one-quarter inch square, and is accompanied by a slight tingling or burning sensation, similar to a rubber-band snap.
 If you have sensitive skin or are concerned about pain, a topical anesthetic can be used.

 Your skin may feel warm and slightly uncomfortable for a few hours, similar to a mild sunburn.
 After a few days, your skin will begin to shed hairs affected by the treatment.
-These can be removed by washing with a gentle, moisturizing soap.
+These can be reduced by washing with a gentle, moisturizing soap.

 How many treatments do I need?

-For most people, four to six treatments can result in an 80% or more improvement in removing hair from an area.
-That is the number of treatments needed to remove all hair follicles from a desired area.
+For most people, four to six treatments may result in an 80% or more improvement in reducing hair from an area.
+That is the number of treatments needed to reduced all hair follicles from a desired area.
 Patients will need some maintenance throughout their lifetime as hormones may change the effectiveness of hair removal.